ExpressionEngine/ExpressionEngine-User-Guide/docs/localization/transliteration.md

 [TOC]

-Transliteration is the process of convert phonemes of a language to a another one which isn't capable of reproduce it perfectly.
+Transliteration is the process of converting phonemes of one language to another language which isn't capable of reproducing it perfectly.
 For example, both **Beijing** and **Peking** are transliterations of **北京** by different rules.

-ExpressionEngines uses a table of transliteration rules to convert characters from Latin expanded alphabet into recognizable values used in URLs, located at `system\ee\ExpressionEngine\Config\foreign_chars.php`:
+ExpressionEngine uses a table of transliteration rules to convert characters from the Latin expanded alphabet into recognizable values used in URLs, located at `system\ee\ExpressionEngine\Config\foreign_chars.php`:

 ```php
 return array(